akash-siv/motor_essentials_5.0_pio/Readme.md

 # Instructions

+## Discription
+All in one water controller for your home or garden which can manage multiple motors and irrigate plants simultaneously. it also has many additional features. list of features are mentioned below.
 ## Soil Moisture sensor.
 * Soil moisture sensor should not be placed near the plants or near irrigation lines of the plants.
 * Soil moisture sensor is placed in an area thus it only read the moisture with respect to rain.